 In fact, would it be a stretch to suggest that supporting Khabib, an openly practising Muslim against a disbeliever who brazenly pokes fun at Islamic tenets is part of our Wala wal Bara (love and hate for Allah’s sake)?
 Even if McGregor is simply reading from a script as part of his coveted status as the UFC’s cash cow, taking the side of a Muslim, even if he is sinful-unless in a clear case of injustice and oppression-certainly has a precedent in the Islamic tradition.
 In the very least, there’s an argument to be had here.

 This does not imply that a victory for Khabib amounts to a victory for Islam so please refrain from drawing such an inference.
 Unless there is a serious deficiency in one’s eman, sports and entertainment should never be put on such a pedestal and consume one’s heart to the point where fandom becomes a religious calling.
+Even if the sports themselves are made even more exciting with the addition of Colorado sportsbooks at sites like ats.io to give the viewers a personal stake in the results of the game.
 But as I’ve explained, the religious undertone in this particular instance is undeniable.

 Contrary to what many of Khabib’s religious detractors claim, supporting him tomorrow night is not akin to promoting the UFC brand as a permissible form of sport and entertainment.
 Muslims who argue that by rooting for Khabib, we become willing accomplices in the fight game’s endorsement of alcohol, gambling and nudity have drawn a red herring which not only obfuscates my point about supporting Khabib out of religious affinity, but also brings into question the entire sports spectrum if the same logic were applied.
-Where were the naysayers when the likes of Cristiano Ronaldo, Neymar Jr and Usain Bolt signed gambling advertisement deals with pokerstars?
-Or when the Indian Premier League (IPL) emerged as a blue-chip investment opportunity for Bollywood’s gliterrati?
+People often go to sites like www.bangthebook.com to place a bet on sports games, after all, and yet many muslims are fine with supporting football players.
+Where were the naysayers when the likes of Cristiano Ronaldo, Neymar Jr and Usain Bolt signed gambling advertisement deals?
+This meant that their games would advertise gambling apps and casinos for all to see.
+For casinos like pokerstars or 918kiss I do not think there was a naysayer in sight.
+And what about when the Indian Premier League (IPL) emerged as a blue-chip investment opportunity?
+Specifically for Bollywood’s gliterrati?
 Or when your football club signs a multi-million pound tie up to advertise cider brands on players’ shirts?